Research

 Human-machine interaction

-Ongoing Projects:
+Representative Projects:

-1 Intelligent signal processing for body area networks
+1. Intelligent signal processing for body area networks

-1 Hybrid brain-computer interfaces for everyday environments
+2. Hybrid brain-computer interfaces

-2 Peripheral Autonomic Signals for Binary Control of Body-Machine Interfaces
+3. Peripheral Autonomic Signals for Binary Control of Body-Machine Interfaces